raospiratory/Project-1---Automated-ELK-Stack-Deployment/README.md

 		- Red-to-Elk would make sense

 - Leave all other settings at their defaults.

+The following screenshots displays the results of the new Peering connections with your ELK vNet to your old vNet
 ![](https://github.com/raospiratory/Project-1---Automated-ELK-Stack-Deployment/blob/main/Images/peerings2.PNG)
 ![](https://github.com/raospiratory/Project-1---Automated-ELK-Stack-Deployment/blob/main/Images/peerings3.PNG)

+>Create a new VM
-3. Creating a new VM
+#### 3. Creating a new VM

 - Creating a new Ubuntu VM in your virtual network with the following configures:
 - VM must have at least 4GB of RAM.